IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 ## Auto event piping

 When inserting renderables, you typically have to pipe the events from the renderable to the scrollview.
-This step can be done automatically for you by setting the `autoPipeEvents` option.
+This step can be automated by enabling the `autoPipeEvents` option.

 ```javascript
 var scrollView = new FlexScrollView({